saxbophone/arby/README.md

   - All operations supported by **`Int`**
   - simplify operation to reduce the size of numerator and denominator at the expense of precision

+### Performance

+arby hasn't been benchmarked yet, but it is not expected to perform as well as other long-established bignum libraries for C/C++.

+Much of the code is not expected to perform terribly, however it must be noted that converting `Nat` to strings is particularly slow for very large numbers.
+This is an area for potential future optimisation efforts.

 ### Getting it

 Use CPM